Red Lentil Soup Recipe

 This red lentil soup is really something special.
 The aromatics of onion, garlic, ginger, and carrot build the foundation of flavor that enhances the earthy, nutty notes of the red lentil, all engulfed in a rich and creamy broth with just a hint of spice.
 Optional (but HIGHLY recommended) is to top your soup with a spoonful of crispy, garlic Tarka.
 The butter-fried garlic adds a little sweetness and a soft crunch that bursts with flavor in your mouth.
 This soup will warm your tastebuds and your soul, and we hope it finds its way into your regular fall rotation!

-Red Lentil Soup Ingredients
+Red Lentil Soup Recipe Ingredients

 Top down view of lentil soup ingredients on a gray and white marble surface.